How to decommission Exchange Server 2010 after Office 365 Migration

 For One User

-• Set-ADSyncScheduler -SyncCycleEnabled $false
+- Set-ADSyncScheduler -SyncCycleEnabled $false.

-• Open Exchange Management Console -> Recipient configuration -> Mailbox -> Select User Mailbox -> Right Click on it and select disable.
+- Open Exchange Management Console > Recipient configuration > Mailbox > Select User Mailbox > right click on it and select disable.

-If you disable a user mailbox and then you check the Disconnected mailbox folder on exchange management console, you may not see the mailbox immediately appear in Disconnected Mailbox folder.
-If you want to force it to appear in this folder.
-Use the command Get-Mailboxdatabase | Clean-mailboxdatabase, Go back to EMC and refresh the Disconnected Mailbox Folder.
+If you’ve disabled a user mailbox and don’t see it immediately appear in the Disconnected Mailbox folder in Exchange Management Console, you can force it to appear.
+Use the command Get-Mailboxdatabase | Clean-mailboxdatabase, then return to the EMC and refresh the Disconnected Mailbox Folder.

-c) Convert User Mailbox to Mail User
+6.1.1 Convert User Mailbox to Mail User

 Once you have identified the externalEmailAddress value, you can run below command against one user to convert disabled User to Mail User.

-Please note that I am assuming that your Active Directory UPN matches the Primary SMTP Address, if not then use a script to match UPN to primary SMTP address (pSMTP). if you do not want to match UPN to pSMTP then you can use a samAccountname parameter instead of userprincipalname or copy externalmailaddress for each user in csv and modify the below command according to your requirements.
+Please note that I am assuming users Entra ID UPN matches the Primary SMTP Address.
+If not, you can use a script to match UPN to the primary SMTP address (pSMTP).
+If you prefer not to match UPN to pSMTP, you can use the samAccountname parameter instead of userprincipalname or copy the externalmailaddress for each user in a CSV file and modify the command below according to your specific requirements. |

 $userlist = get-user -Identity "Username"